 Note.
 This discussion has now been superseded in many respects.
 See these follow-up pieces: on Yule (2018), on the nativity stories in the gospels (2020), more on Yule (2021), a four-part series on ‘the dates of Jesus’ (2021), on the construction of the Julian calendar (2022), and on the origins of Santa (2022).
 The later pieces also correct a few errors made here.
-Notably: there’s no reason to reject the 25 December date found in Hippolytus as spurious; the date of the solstice in the Julian calendar isn’t quite as straightforward as I thought; and it turns out there is a 9th century source linking Pope Julius I to the 25 December date, though it’s almost certainly spurious. |
+Specifically: the 25 December date in Hippolytus is authentic; the date of the solstice in the Julian calendar has a complex history, but Christmas was definitely timed to coincide with the solstice; and it turns out there is a 9th century source linking Pope Julius I to the 25 December date, though it’s entirely spurious. |

 Christmas ... blends elements including both the feast of the Saturnalia and the birthday of Mithra.Encyclopaedia Britannica, ‘Roman religion’